Adventure Nature

 3. Mount Stanley – Uganda And Democratic Republic of Congo

 Mount Stanley is the third-highest in our list of the 7 highest mountains in Africa.
 The mountain, which has an elevation of 5,109 metres, has been mentioned throughout history all the way back to the Ancient Greeks.
 Writers used to refer to it as the “Mountain of the Moon” because it looked strange to ancient people, considering it is white-capped all the time.
+Mount Stanley is located in the vast Central African Ruwenzori Range, which forms the border between Uganda and the Democratic Republic of Congo

 4. Mount Meru – Tanzania

 With its summit reaching 4,562 metres, Mount Meru is the second-highest mountain in Tanzania and the fourth-highest in Africa.
-Mount Meru is located 60 kilometres west of Mount Kilimanjaro and is surrounded by the safari hot spot Arusha National Park.
+Mount Meru is located 60 kilometres west of Mt Kilimanjaro and is surrounded by the safari hot spot Arusha National Park.

 Mount Meru